top of page

 HeathLab Connect

-HealthLab Connect
+H2A Connect

-HealthLab Connect is our accelerator's extension project.
-We partner with community and educational organizations to develop workshops that help students develop their critical and creative thinking skills and learn about entrepreneurship.
+HealthLab Connect is our accelerator's educational extension project.
+We partner with community and educational organizations to develop workshops that help students grow their critical and creative thinking skills and learn about entrepreneurship.
 Our goal is to inspire students of all ages and backgrounds to find their own path toward social impact.
 Together, we will make the world a better place.

 FAQ